OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 The goal of cryptography is to provide constant confidentiality, data integrity, and authenticity, even in the face of an attack.
 Confidentiality involves ensuring data privacy through the use of encryption.
 Data integrity deals with data consistency and detection of tampering and modification of data through the use of hashing.
 Authenticity ensures that the data comes from a trusted source.

 Encryption algorithms converts plaintext data into cipher text that conceals the original content.
 Plaintext data can be restored from the cipher text through decryption.
-Encryption can be **symmetric** (encryption/decryption with same secret-key) or **asymmetric** (encryption/decryption using key-pair of the public and private key).
+Encryption can be **symmetric** (encryption/decryption with same secret-key) or **asymmetric** (encryption/decryption using a public and private key pair).
 In general, encryption operations do not protect integrity, but some symmetric encryption modes also feature that protection.

 **Symmetric-key encryption algorithms** use the same key for both encryption and decryption.
 This type of encryption is fast and suitable for bulk data processing.
 Since everybody who has access to the key is able to decrypt the encrypted content, this method requires careful key management and centralized control over key distribution.